 #4 The Hissing of Summer Lawns

 Mitchell focused on texture on 1975’s The Hissing of Summer Lawns, a more eclectic record than anything she’d released previously.
 ‘The Jungle Line’ is built around a sample of Burundi drumming, while ‘Shadows and Light’ is filled with airy synthesizers.
 But the dominant mode of The Hissing of Summer Lawns is sumptuous, provocative ballads like ‘Shades of Scarlett Conquering’ and ‘The Boho Dance’.
-‘Don’t Interrupt The Sorrow’ is my favourite song from Mitchell’s impressive catalogue, with its fluid bassline and dobro textures.
+‘Don’t Interrupt The Sorrow’ is my favourite song from Mitchell’s impressive catalogue, with its fluid bassline and its unique texture from a dobro and congas.
 Prince was a fan of Mitchell and was vocal in his admiration for The Hissing of Summer Lawns.

 After splitting with drummer John Guerin, Mitchell embarked on a road trip.
 Hejira is a journal of her travels, documenting characters like the womanising ‘Coyote’ and veteran blues-man Furry Lewis.
 Hejira revolves around Mitchell’s guitar and Jaco Pastorius’s fretless bass.
 With the homogeneous and subtle sound, it’s the most insular album of her 1970s classics, but it’s filled with gorgeous songs like ‘Amelia’ and ‘Refuge of the Roads’.